 If you would like to schedule a session, please contact the Reference Department.
 We offer a number of types of instruction session, depending on your class needs and your schedule:

-If you have an emergency, or need someone to cover your class:
+If you need someone to cover your class:

 Librarians can offer a basic instruction session to teach students about general databases and research strategies.
 These sessions address common research needs, rather than class-specific assignments.